 How do you decompress from the challenges of your current role?
 What do you do for fun?

 First and foremost, time with family.
 When we are with them, and the grand dogs – that is always a good way to bring you back to reality.
-Unconditional love, either from kids or the dogs, is always a good thing.
+Unconditional love, either from your kids or your dogs, is always a good thing.

 Also, anything outside.
 When we were in Georgia, the mountains.
 There are no mountains here in Houston, but there is a vast set of unique options and sports.
 Just get outside and do something different.